 When we arrived in Naples Cruise Port, we knew we wanted to experience something entirely different.
-Instead of the usual tourist staples we wanted to check out Naples itself.
+Instead of the usual tourist staples we wanted to check out Naples itself on our shore excursion.
 Of course, the city has a reputation for being one of the most dangerous places in Europe.
 Don’t go there, people will tell you.
 It is too poor, too corrupt, too dangerous.
-Yet we reckoned that a tour exploring the Underworlds of Naples would be full of excitement, an experience quite off the beaten path.
+Yet, we reckoned that a tour exploring the Underworlds of Naples would be full of excitement, an experience quite off the beaten path.
 We were looking forward to discover a place that not many people would dare venture to.

 But, alas, as it turned out, our choice was indeed too daring.
-The tour that was offered by the ship was too off-centre and couldn’t spur enough interest.
-Subsequently, it got cancelled and we needed to change our plans and sign up for one of the other 25 tours, all of which would visit Pompeii one way or the other.
+The shore excursion that was offered by the ship was too off-centre and couldn’t spur enough interest.
+Subsequently, it got cancelled and we needed to change our plans and sign up for one of the other 25 tours.
+All of these would inevitably include a visit to Pompeii one way or the other.

 I have to admit, I was a little bit disappointed by this.
-Pompeii surely is an interesting attraction in the region but I felt that I needed to see something different.
-In the end, we did book an excursion to Pompeii but we also spent half a day in pretty Positano.
+Pompeii surely is an interesting attraction in the region.
+But I felt that I needed to see something different.
+In the end, we did book an excursion to Pompeii, but we made sure we also spent half a day in pretty Positano.
 I am happy to confirm that we thoroughly enjoyed both destinations and that it took us less than five minutes to get over our initial disappointment.
 So let’s have a look at our shore excursion experiences of Positano.

-From Naples along the Amalfi Coast to Positano
+From Naples on the Amalfi Coastal Route to Positano

-The route from Naples to Positano is quite a remarkable journey.
-We first drive through country that was once severely effected by the eruption of Mount Vesuvius, past villages whose names sound familiar – Stabiae and Herculaneum still ring a bell after years of Latin studies.
+The route from Naples to Positano was quite a remarkable journey.
+We first drove through a landscape that had once been severely effected by the eruption of Mount Vesuvius.
+We came past villages whose names sounded familiar – Stabiae and Herculaneum still rang a bell after years of Latin studies.

-We follow a road that looks unlikely to be a popular tourist route, right through the centre of villages, narrow and winding.
-At times, the road is so narrow there is no footpath to either side, just tall walls that are fencing in gardens and backyards of the village houses.
-It is a challenge for our driver, and an interesting way to slow down our journey and enjoy the scenery.
+We followed a road that looked unlikely to be a popular tourist route, right through the centre of villages, narrow and winding.
+At times, the road was so narrow that there was no footpath to either side, just tall walls that were fencing in gardens and backyards of the village houses.
+It was a challenge for our driver, and an interesting way to slow down our journey and enjoy the scenery.

-It is only after this initial stretch of the route that we finally reach the beginning of the spectacular Amalfi Coastal Route.
+It was only after this initial stretch of the route that we finally reached the beginning of the spectacular Amalfi Coastal Route.
 An UNESCO World Heritage Site, to honour this outstanding example of Mediterranean landscape.
-The cliffs here are steep and towering, unforgiving and humbling.
-Thanks to the UNESCO heritage status the coastline is protected from any further development.
-This makes purchasing real estate almost impossible for newcomers but secures this beautiful stretch of coast in its current picturesque condition for further generations.
+The cliffs here were steep and towering, unforgiving and humbling.
+Thanks to the UNESCO heritage status the coastline was protected from any further development.
+This made purchasing real estate almost impossible for newcomers.
+But it also secured this beautiful stretch of Mediterranean Coast in its current picturesque condition for future generations.

-There is hardly any space for the road, let alone for the villages.
-Every usable square metre is occupied here, sometimes in the most ingenious way.
-Properties need to cling to the cliffs, their gardens cascading down to the coast.
+There was hardly any space for the road, let alone for the villages.
+Every usable square metre was occupied here, sometimes in the most ingenious way.
+Properties needed to cling to the cliffs, their gardens cascading down to the coast.
 Marinas and beaches, artificially created for tourists and day trippers to add appealing features to the ancient villages.
 Parking lots by the side of the road, fully enclosed by the tall walls of a former quarry.

-As we travel down this impossible road, passing through incredibly long tunnels, making use of concrete bridges that hug the walls in the most precarious way, we realise how one-dimensional our perception has become.
-To the left there is nothing to see, just the sheer limestone mountains with their sparse vegetation.
+As we traveled down this impossible road, passing through incredibly long tunnels, making use of concrete bridges that hug the walls in the most precarious way, we realised how one-dimensional our perception had become.
+To the left there was nothing to see, just the sheer limestone mountains with their sparse vegetation.

-But to the right there is the dramatic coastline of the southern Sorrento peninsula.
+But to the right there was the dramatic coastline of the southern Sorrento peninsula.
 The endless blue of the Mediterranean Sea.
-This early in the morning a haze shimmers over the water’s surface, blurring the lines of water and the bright blue summer sky.
-We see tiny islets dotting the indigo sea.
-Small yachts criss-cross the waters, their white hulls blindingly white in the harsh morning air.
-Crumbling watchtowers are hiding in this impossible landscape.
-We spot a hermit who has found his exclusive spot in a remote bay just outside of Positano.
+This early in the morning a haze shimmered over the water’s surface, blurring the lines of water and the bright blue summer sky.
+We saw tiny islets dotting the indigo sea.
+Small yachts criss-crossed the waters, their white hulls blindingly white in the harsh morning air.
+Crumbling watchtowers were hiding in this impossible landscape.
+We spotted a hermit who had found his exclusive spot in a remote bay just outside of Positano.

-On and on it goes, until finally, after many twists and turns and lefts and rights, tunnels and bridges – we finally arrive in Positano.
-Or rather, we arrive at the end of the queue of busses and cars waiting for their turn to enter the village centre.
+On and on it went, until finally, after many twists and turns and lefts and rights, tunnels and bridges – we finally arrived in Positano.
+Or rather, we arrived at the end of the queue of busses and cars waiting for their turn to enter the village centre.
 A traffic jam of the unexpected kind.

-Positano is a vertical village.
-In this rugged landscape, where the steep cliffs meet the sea in the most dramatic fashion, there is no space to be spared.
-As we are siting in the car queue waiting for our turn to enter the city centre we have plenty of time to view the town from above.
+Positano was a vertical village.
+In this rugged landscape, where the steep cliffs met the sea in the most dramatic fashion, there was no space to be spared.
+As we were siting in the car queue waiting for our turn to enter the city centre we had plenty of time to study the town from above.

-Only the very top roads are broad enough for traffic, and even then it is a challenge even for smaller cars.
-Parking spots are rare and treasured.
-From the initial net of roads that allow traffic, maybe they are a handful, no more, the streets flow down to the sheltered bay.
-In these lanes it is pedestrian traffic only.
+Only the very top roads were broad enough for traffic.
+Even then it was a challenge even for smaller cars.
+Parking spots were rare and treasured.
+From the initial net of roads that allowed traffic, maybe they were a handful, no more, the streets flowed down to the sheltered bay.
+In these lanes it was pedestrian traffic only.

 Positano entered the world stage during the times of the great seafaring nations.
 It was a busy trading port for many centuries and served the Amalfi Republic which traded locally acquired salt, grain and slaves for the gold dinars of Egypt and Syria.
 With this they in turn bought Byzantine silk which was a desirable good in Western Europe.

-Later, the people of Positano turned to fishing but by the mid-nineteenth century the economy was in shatters.
+Later, the people of Positano turned to fishing.
+By the mid-nineteenth century the economy was in shatters.
 Many left the area to seek their fortune in other places, most notably in America.

 It was the tourism in the 1960s that brought a breeze of fresh air back into the villages of the Amalfi Coast.
 Musicians and poets felt inspired by the romantic flair of the town, the pastel houses and elegant boutique stores.
 Italian cinema made Positano popular, the fashion industry embraced its raw and unspoilt charm.